iamansingh0/hardhat-fundMe/README.md

 After installing wsl, set username and password.
 Now open vscode and download an extension called **remote development**.
 Open command Palette and search *open in wsl window*.
 It will open vs code in wsl environment.
 Make a folder and get started!

 ### What does this contract do
+---
+This smart contract is a simple fund collector smart contract, in this there are two functions
+1. **`fund()`** : This function collects the funds when calling with  populated [`msg.value`](https://codeforgeek.com/send-ethereum-to-message-sender-solidity/).
+It has a minimum Usd requirement value set.
+Anyone can run this function and fund this contract.
+2. **`withdraw()`** : Only owner of this contract can call this function and withdraw all the funds to its account.
+3. **`funders`**: This is an array of address contains the address of all the funders who funded this contract.
+4. **`addressToAmountFunded[funder]`** : This is a mapping (address to uint256), in this the funders addresses are saved with the amounts they funded.
+5. **`constructor`** : Contructor takes one parameter, the address of chains to convert eth value to usd.
+[Learn More](https://docs.chain.link/docs/ethereum-addresses/)
+6. **`recieve()`** : This function is only executed when someone tries to send fund without using fund() function, this function will automatically direct thee user to fund() function.
+7. **`fallback()`** : This'll run in the normal condition.

 ## Setting up Hardhat
 - Add hardhat